Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansGovernment & PoliticsMilitary.

 Location.
 36° 9.994′ N, 86° 46.667′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Downtown.
-Marker can be reached from the intersection of Union Street North and 1st Avenue North, on the right when traveling west.
+It can be reached from the intersection of Union Street North and 1st Avenue North, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Nashville TN 37201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Women and the Whig Party (here, next to this marker); Mule Pulled Streetcars (here, next to this marker); City Haymarket (here, next to this marker); The Marquis de Lafayette's Visit to Nashville (a few steps from this marker); First Nashville Library (a few steps from this marker); L. Jonas & Company Millinery Firm (a few steps from this marker); The Ensley Building
+At least 8 other markers are within walking distance of this marker: Women and the Whig Party (here, next to this marker); Mule Pulled Streetcars (here, next to this marker); City Haymarket (here, next to this marker); The Marquis de Lafayette's Visit to Nashville (a few steps from this marker); First Nashville Library (a few steps from this marker); L. Jonas & Company Millinery Firm (a few steps from this marker); The Ensley Building

 Paid Advertisement